 Ride comfort and vibration control

-Beyond stability, the suspension system is responsible for managing vibrations and impacts generated by uneven road surfaces.
-Through controlled suspension travel, the system absorbs energy from bumps and pavement irregularities, which helps to:
+Beyond stability, the suspension system manages vibrations and impacts from uneven road surfaces.
+Through controlled suspension travel, the system absorbs energy from bumps and pavement irregularities, helping to:

 Reduce the forces transmitted to the vehicle structure